 Throughout the early 20th century, the Catholic Church remained neutral as Paraguay faced economic, political, and territorial instability.
-During the Chaco War (1932-35, see History and Myth). land disputes between Paraguay and Bolivia began.
-The aovernment sought to colonize the vulnerable. western Chaco region and offered autonomy to immigrants in an effort to establish а permanent civilized presence.
+During the Chaco War (1932-35, see History and Myth). land disputes between Paraguav and Bolivia began.
+The aovernment souaht to colonize the vulnerable. western Chaco region and offered autonomy to immigrants in an effort to establish а permanent civilized presence.
 Mennonites, many of whom emigrated from Canada to escape assimilation, established large farming settlements, and interacted peacefully among Indigenous tribes.
 Despite exposure to religion, conversion of these Indigenous communities remained limited.
-Further, the monitoring education, public gatherings, and media.
-Religious gatherings became one of the few places where dissent for Stroessner's regime could be expressed, resulting in the Catholic Church's increased involvement in social activism.
+Further, the Mennonites often abandoned their efforts due to the ongoing conflict.